Pylons/pyramid/docs/narr/router.rst

    object.
 The former contains a dictionary representing the matched dynamic elements of the request's ``PATH_INFO`` value, and the latter contains the :class:`~pyramid.interfaces.IRoute` object representing the route which matched.

+   A :class:`~pyramid.events.BeforeTraversal` :term:`event` is sent to any subscribers.

    The root object associated with the route found is also generated: if the :term:`route configuration` which matched has an associated ``factory`` argument, this factory is used to generate the root object, otherwise a default :term:`root factory` is used.

 #.
 If a route match was *not* found, and a ``root_factory`` argument was passed
-   to the :term:`Configurator` constructor, that callable is used to generate the root object.
+   to the :term:`Configurator` constructor, that callable is used to generate the root object after a :class:`~pyramid.events.BeforeTraversal` :term:`event` is sent to any subscribers.
 If the ``root_factory`` argument passed to the Configurator constructor was ``None``, a default root factory is used to generate a root object.

 #.
 The :app:`Pyramid` router calls a "traverser" function with the root object
    and the request.
 The traverser function attempts to traverse the root